Jeimer Candelario Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The Pirates pitching staff is 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Pirates have a 4.54 team ERA that ranks 21st among all MLB pitching staffs.
+- The Pirates' 4.51 team ERA ranks 20th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.